loopandlearn/news/docs/edition/2025-03-18.md

 We’ve emphasized the importance of keeping the loop closed, but many people still miss that message.
 Here’s a personal example of what can happen when that advice isn’t followed—and it could have been even worse.

 During a recent swim practice, the loop was briefly opened with the intention of closing it right away.
 The user was aware of the need to close it but got distracted.
-As a result, the loop remained open for six hours before anyone noticed that basal insulin had been running continuously leading to multiple lows.
-A much better approach would have been to set a 30-minute high temp target of 300 and then remove it.
-Forgetting to do so would have had minimal impact.
+As a result, the loop remained open for six hours before anyone noticed that basal insulin had been running continuously, leading to multiple lows.

+OS-AID systems have several options when one wants to alter the set program.
+What would you (hope you would) have done in this situation?
+Let’s talk about it in this post in our Facebook group.
+Please [join the conversation]!

-We strongly recommend keeping the loop closed even when basal testing.
-If you're unsure why this is a safety issue, please ask in our Facebook group.
+We DO strongly recommend keeping the loop closed even when [basal testing](https://www.loopandlearn.org/basal-testing-in-closed-loop/){:target="_blank"}.
+If you're unsure why this is a safety issue, please ask in our [Facebook group](https://www.facebook.com/groups/LOOPandLEARN/){:target="_blank"}.
 A rare exception is when disconnecting a Medtronic pump with a pre-set zero temp basal, as Medtronic’s LoopKit submodule does not support manual temp basals.

 ## Changing Text Size